vitabaks/postgresql_cluster/README.md

 ## Cluster types

-You have two options available for deployment "Type A" and "Type B".
+You have three schemes available for deployment:

-### [Type A] PostgreSQL High-Availability with Load Balancing
+### [Type A] PostgreSQL High-Availability with HAProxy Load Balancing
 ![TypeA](images/TypeA.png)

 > To use this scheme, specify `with_haproxy_load_balancing: true` in variable file vars/main.yml